 Master of Public Administration

 Our mission is to prepare public service leaders.
 Upon graduation our students will have the ability to think critically and creatively about public issues, the dedication and capacity to serve a diverse community and the skills to enter a professional position in a public organization.
+As a professional program the M.P.A. provides the applied skills necessary for upward mobility in the public service sector.
 To accomplish our mission, our program provides the following:

-- A rigorous core curriculum that examines the theoretical underpinnings of public service and provides concentrated areas of study in arts management, environmental policy, nonprofit management, and urban and regional planning;
+- A rigorous core curriculum that combines applied learning with an examination of the theoretical underpinnings of public service and offers concentrated areas of study in arts management, environmental policy, nonprofit management, and urban and regional planning;

 - An environment that nurtures a commitment to service;